neil-edelman/boxes/readme.md

 	<td></td>
 </tr></table>

-These `C89` data structure projects use compile-time polymorphism to generate lightweight and statically type-safe containers.
+These `C89` data structure headers use compile-time polymorphism to generate lightweight and statically type-safe containers.
 The documented parameters in each project are pre-processor macros.
 `boxes` is a simple automated dependancy and build system, ensuring